SYNGAP1-related intellectual disability: Prognosis

 Despite the common mechanism of haploinsufficiency, there is distinct phenotypic variability amongst patients.
-Although one third of patients are non-verbal, others can communicate with single words, while others can speak conversationally using 4-5 word sentences.
+Although one third of patients are non-verbal, others can communicate with single words, while others can speak conversationally using four to five word sentences.

 Epidemiology

-SYNGAP1 encephalopathy is estimated to comprise approximately 0.7- 2% of all cases of intellectual disability with over one million people expected to be affected worldwide.
-The Syngap Research Fund, a US patient advocacy group, reviewed all the studies that support these estimates.
+SYNGAP1 encephalopathy is estimated to comprise approximately 0.7–2% of all cases of intellectual disability with over one million people expected to be affected worldwide.
+The SynGAP Research Fund, a US patient advocacy group, reviewed all the studies that support these estimates.
 SRF pointed to a more recent study by Lopez-Riviera et al. that predicts an incidence per 100,000 births of 6.107.

 History

 Although the SynGAP protein was first identified in 1998, SYNGAP1 mutations were not found to be responsible for cases of intellectual disability until 2009.

-Starting in mid 2019 the global patient community took it upon themselves to count reported patients via an effort called they "Syngap Census".
-As of March 31, 2021 they reported 762 patients.
+On October 1, 2021, the first ICD-10 Code for SYNGAP1-related disorders became effective.